tasmirz/EyeWear/docs/for_each/ocr_client.md

 ## Overview

-The OCR client runs on embedded devices (e.g., Raspberry Pi) to capture image paths from a queue, authenticate with the remote OCR server, upload images, and forward recognised text to the text-to-speech pipeline.
+The OCR client runs on embedded devices (e.g., Raspberry Pi) to capture image paths from a queue, authenticate with the remote OCR server, upload images, and forward Gemini-refined text to the text-to-speech pipeline.
 It is designed to be resilient against intermittent connectivity and supports both POSIX message queues and filesystem-backed queues.

 ## High-Level Flow